reubenharry/haskell-docs/docs/docs/thinkingfunctionally/immutability.md

 x = sum [0..9]
 ```

-See the next section for how this kind of approach scales to more complex situations.
+See [this section](/thinkingfunctionally/hof/#map-fold-scan-and-zip) for how this kind of approach scales to more complex situations.